STAND UP PADDLE SPLIT

 All of them have their pros and cons and we are going to explain the important ones!

 Three-part paddle is easy to carry and since it’s collapsible, it fits into most backpacks.
 After a longer period of use, it can get shaky on the connections which reduce the stroke power.
-Most of the adjustable paddles come with a tightening plastic belt to adjust the wanted size of the paddle and some of them come with an easy clip-on connection.
+Most of the adjustable paddles come with a tightening plastic belt to adjust the wanted size of the paddle.
+Some of them come with an easy clip-on connection.

 Two-part paddles are our favorite ones since they come with a lot more stability than three